arcanericky/totp/README.md

 ## Inspiration

 My [ga-cmd project](https://github.com/arcanericky/ga-cmd) is more popular than I expected.
 It's basically the same as `totp` with a much smaller executable, but the list of secrets must be edited manually.
 This `totp` project allows the user to maintain the secret collection through the `totp` command line interface, run on a variety of operating systems, and gives me a platform to practice my Go coding.

+## Credits

+This utility uses the [otp package by pquerna](https://github.com/pquerna/otp).
+Without this library, I probably woudn't have bothered creating this.